harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flag SDKs

 The Python server SDK has been updated to version 1.1.9 and includes the following update:
-* There was an issue where SSE updates were stopping due to a dropped connection.
-The SSE connection is now reestablished if it drops.
+* SSE updates were stopping due to a lost connection.
+Now, the SSE connection is reestablished if it drops.
 (FFM-6932)

 ## February 9, 2023